andreav/swgit/doc/intbr.rst

     this is like declaring:

-      `Inside this repository I will work around this release or feature`
+      `Inside this repository I will work around this release or feature branch`

   * By issuing the command::